Zee Asadel: JKT48

 Azizi Asadel started her career by joining JKT48 as a Class B Academy member, then Azizi Asadel was promoted to Class A on 28 October 2018.
 On 7 October 2019, she joined Team J until the team was merged into one on 14 March 2021, which resulted in no more Team J, KIII, T, or Academy, and makes Zee and the other JKT48 members together in one team.
 Aside from being a singer and dancer in JKT48, Azizi Asadel can also play guitar.
 She often performs solo by rendition of "Eureka Milik Kita" while playing the electric guitar.

 Her popularity extends to e-commerce sectors, such as at the Shopee Live event, Azizi Asadel, in collaboration with Freya, successfully created an uproar throughout Indonesia.
 Furthermore, her appointment as the ambassador for Shopee's 8th anniversary solidified her standing in the industry.

-In the JKT48 Ramadan event show "Anak King" on April 7, 2024, Azizi Asadel announced her graduation plan from the JKT48 group.
+In the JKT48 Ramadan event show "Anak King" on 7 April 2024, Azizi Asadel announced her graduation plan from the JKT48 group.
 In a post on her Instagram account, she admitted that it took a year before deciding on her graduation plan.
-On July 24, 2024, the JKT48 Operation Team announced the schedule for Azizi Asadel's graduation theatre show which will be held on August 25, 2024.
-On August 24, 2024, the JKT48 Operation Team announced that the procession of releasing Asadel's kabesha the profile photos of JKT48 members displayed at the JKT48 Theater would be held privately and could be watched live via the official JKT48 YouTube channel.
-On August 25, 2024, Asadel officially graduated from JKT48 after performing a graduation performance in the Theater Setlist Performance "Aturan Anti Cinta" at the JKT48 Theater.
+On 24 July 2024, the JKT48 Operation Team announced the schedule for Azizi Asadel's graduation theatre show which will be held on 25 August 2024.
+On 24 August 2024, the JKT48 Operation Team announced that the procession of releasing Asadel's kabesha the profile photos of JKT48 members displayed at the JKT48 Theater would be held privately and could be watched live via the official JKT48 YouTube channel.
+On 25 August 2024, Asadel officially graduated from JKT48 after performing a graduation performance in the Theater Setlist Performance "Aturan Anti Cinta" at the JKT48 Theater.